ABaboshin/DotNetCoreMetricsInfrastructure/README.md

  - api/values/bad -> produces one http metrics with success and one entity framework core metric with an error
  - api/values/publish -> produces one http metrics with success and one masstransit metric with an error
  - api/values/exception -> produces one http metrics with an error
+ - api/values/hc -> produces sample healthcheck metrics*

+As long as `Microsoft.Extensions.Diagnostics.HealthChecks` are available for .net core 2.2+ the healthcheck mocked here for the demonstration purposes.

 The metrics can be seen in statsd at `http://localhost:9102/metrics`.